JJJJ0220/credit-risk-classification/report-template.md

 In conclusion, model 2 performed better with higher accuracy .
 For instance, if predicting '1's (high-risk borrowers) is more critical, a model with higher recall for '1's might be preferred.
 Conversely, if overall accuracy is paramount, the model with the highest balanced accuracy score would be ideal.

 If you do not recommend any of the models, please justify your reasoning.

+The second model we created is a bit more accurate than the first one.